sjwaight/MCW-Cloud-native-applications/Hands-on-lab/HOL step-by-step - Cloud-native applications.md

               ${{ env.containerRegistry }}/${{ env.imageRepository }}:${{ env.tag }}
               ${{ env.containerRegistry }}/${{ env.imageRepository }}:latest
     ```

+   > Note: you can [download this as a YAML file](lab-files/yaml-templates/ex1-task5-actions.yaml) and use the file as your template.
+Make sure to update [SHORT_SUFFIX].

 10. Save the file and exit Vi by pressing `<Esc>` then `:wq`.